Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

     Item number in the package.

 - *SKU*
     Stock Keeping Unit.
-Identification number of the product.
+Identification number of the item.

 - *Amount*
     Amount of item units contained in the package.